meesterdude/active_interface/README.md

 User.append NameInterface
 ```

-With the above Interface, every call to `#full_name` will be verified that it adheres to the interface contract.
+With the above Interface, every call to `#full_name` will be enforced to adheres to the interface contract.
 This carries a number of benefits:
 - Documentation about what the expected parameters and return values are for the Interface
 - method level validations of input and output values abstracted from implementation
 - raises `InterfaceError` for any incorrect parameters per the contract
 - raises `InterfaceError` if the output does not conform to the contract
 - Ensures developers can implement interfaces and code against them reliably
+- the results of `super` are only called once all the inputs have been enforced, or at the end of the block.
-- If there are no exceptions raised, the block returns the result of calling `super`
+- If there are no exceptions raised, the block returns the result of `super`

 ## Other Active Interface uses
 Because of the runtime capabilities, Active Interface can be used for more than just API conformity.
 Some additional uses could include: